 So, having been to these pastizzerias, it’s getting more difficult to decide which has the best pastizzis!
 Plus, at this stage we don’t think we should sit on the fence and have equal placings.
 Thus, it makes our decision more challenging!

-So, on our second round journey of finding the best pastizzi in Malta and Gozo… we had some hits and misses.
+So, on our second round journey of finding the ultimate Maltese pastizzi… we had some hits and misses.

 And although we’ve had some average pastizzis on our tasting trail, we’ve NEVER had a bad one.
 Ooooops, hopefully I didn’t jinx us for our next round of tried and tested pastizzis!

-So, we’re still on the trail to see who will take top spot for the best pastizzi in Malta.
+So, we’re still on the trail to see who will take top spot.
 We think it’s going to be a tough one to choose, as there are many delicious pastizzis out there.

 So, have you been on a journey to taste test your way around Malta, for the best pastizzi?

-Can you recommend to us what you think is the best pastizzi in Malta and Gozo?
+Can you recommend to us where you think is the best Maltese pastizzi?
 Get in touch with us and let us know!
 And, if we have to make a special trip for a taste test, we may just do it.

 So, keep an eye out for our next update, as we pastizzi our way around Malta!